 Linda was thinking the same thing.

-I'm thinking, eh, this isn't good.
+I'm thinking, yeah, this isn't good.

-There's nobody that thought that that was good.
+Nobody that thought that that was good.

 And the president showed up at that debate, gave an honest answer.

-Sorry, apologize, locker room talk, it was wrong.
+Sorry, apologize, locker room talk.

 And, you know, and I remember saying at the time, all right, does everybody want their worst moment or their with their friends moment or their alone moment?

-You know, it's sort of like on do you want it on tape and revealed to the world?
+You know, it's sort of like on, do you want it on tape and revealed to the world?

 Nope.